web3/web3.js/docs/web3-eth.rst

 web3.eth
 ========

-The ``web3-eth`` package allows you to interact with an Ethereum blockchain and Ethereum smart contracts.
+The ``web3-eth`` package allows you to interact with a Ethereum blockchain itself and the deployed smart contracts.

 .. code-block:: javascript